-- 1. Fieldwork I: 1 In the Fall semester of the second year, the student's fieldwork experience may be scheduled and completed the week before the Fall academic courses begin or it may be scheduled and completed 4 hours per week during the Fall semester.
-The student actively participates in occupational therapy as it is practiced in a pediatric or mental health setting for 40 total hours. - 2.
-Fieldwork I: 2 Prior to beginning classes in the Spring semester of the second year, the student actively participates in occupational therapy as it is practiced in a physical disabilities settings for a total of 80 hours. - 3.
+- Fieldwork I: Pediatric Process in Fieldwork and Fieldwork I: Psychosocial Group Process occur in the summer semester of the second year.
+The student's fieldwork experiences will be ongoing though the summer semester and will include clinical experiences throught the community.
+The student will actively participate in occupational therapy clinical situations to develop professional and clinical skills as well as as understanding of clinical settings. - Fieldwork I: Adult Physical Dysfunction occurs prior to beginning classes in the spring semester of the second year.
+The student actively participates in occupational therapy as it is practiced in a physical disabilities setting for a total of 80 hours. - 3.
 Fieldwork II: 1 This full-time fieldwork experience typically begins in June of the third year.
 The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
 The student has the opportunity to develop advanced competencies beyond entry-level where applicable. - 4.
 Fieldwork II: 2 This full-time fieldwork experience typically begins in September of the third year.
 The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
 The student has the opportunity to develop advanced competencies beyond entry-level where applicable.